A1eksMa/sh/ServerSecurity/ServerSecurity.md

 ```
 There are:
 - `user` yours user name on a server,
-- `host` is a server IP adress,that looks like a xxx.xxx.xxx.xxx
+- `host` is a server IP adress, that looks like a xxx.xxx.xxx.xxx

 Congratulations!
 Now we have access to the server by SSH (without password):
 ```bash